JonathanMEdwards/subtext10/doc/language.md

   customer: one in customers reflecting orders
 }
 ```
-Note that each link names the field within the opposite table that contains its reflection.
+Note that each link names the item within the opposite table that contains its reflection.

 Reflected links can also be declared as _unique_, _complete_, or _paired_, corresponding to injective (into), surjective (onto), and bijective (1-1) mappings.